folbricht/routedns/doc/configuration.md

 Examples:

-Add the MAC address to an EDNS0 option for identification with the upstream resolver.
+Add the MAC address 52:54:00:b6:49:60 to an EDNS0 option (code 65001) for identification with the upstream resolver.

 ```toml
 [groups.opendns-mac]